paolocaminiti/incremental-dom-jsonml/README.md

 - All following items in the array are children of the element: arrays again for elements, everything else as text nodes.

 ##### Specific to this library:
-*the head of the array* can contain css syntax for id and classes 'div#id.class1.class2' and defaults to DIV.
-Where present id and classes will be assigned as Incremental DOM static properties.
+- *the head of the array* can contain css syntax for id and classes 'div#id.class1.class2' and defaults to DIV.
+Where present id and classes will be assigned as [Incremental DOM static properties](http://google.github.io/incremental-dom/#rendering-dom/statics-array). (note that a key should be passed in the attributes to gain benefits from static properties, as of now this library doens't autogenerate one)

-*attributes's object key: value pairs* will be assigned as Incremental DOM dynamic properties.
-Here you can set dynamically the id and classes as { id: 'id', class: 'class1 class2', ... }.
+- *key/value pairs in the attributes's object * will be assigned as [Incremental DOM dynamic properties](http://google.github.io/incremental-dom/#rendering-dom/attributes-and-properties).
+Here you can dynamically set the id and classes as { id: 'id', class: 'class1 class2', ... }.
 Incremental DOM will use String and Number as attributes, Object as an element property.

-*{ __key: value, ... }* assigns an Incremental DOM key to the element
+- *{ __key: value, ... }* assigns an Incremental DOM key to the element

 ##### Where is "shouldComponentUpdate"?
-In incremental DOM branches will be skipped when an element is explicitly set as a placeholder, to do so put { __placeholder: true, ... } along with a key in the attribute's object.
+In incremental DOM, branches are skipped when an element is explicitly set as a placeholder using this attribute { __placeholder: true, ... } (note that a key is mandatory for the placeholder).

 ##### Application's architecture

 ##### Advanced tricks
 style object

 new String trick

-adding properties to the object static content
+adding properties to the object

+static content

 ##### Learn more
 Really that's all there is to learn.
-I suggest reading the, short, Incremental DOM documentation and running one of their small examples in the debbuger to get a full picture of what is going on. http://www.jsonml.org/ may also be a source of related usefull infos.
+I suggest reading the, short, [Incremental DOM documentation](http://google.github.io/incremental-dom/#about) and running one of their small examples in the debbuger to get a full picture of what is going on. http://www.jsonml.org/ may also be a source of related usefull infos.

 ##### Performance considerations